MadmanMonty/php-wsdl-generator/README.md

 are being collected in the PhpWsdl::$DebugInfo array.
 But PhpWsdl can also write to a text log file, too.

-To enable debugging, set the property PhpWsdl::$Debugging to TRUE:
+To enable debugging, set the property PhpWsdl::$debugging to TRUE:

-PhpWsdl::$Debugging=true;
+PhpWsdl::$debugging=true;

-To enable writing to a log file, set the property PhpWsdl::$DebugFile to the location of the file:
+To enable writing to a log file, set the property PhpWsdl::$debugFile to the location of the file:

-PhpWsdl::$DebugFile='./cache/debug.log';
+PhpWsdl::$debugFile='./cache/debug.log';

 You can enable adding backtrace informations in the debug message by setting the property PhpWsdl::$DebugBackTrace to TRUE: